Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

 \section{Multipole radiation and scattering enhancement}

-In this section, we shall carry out some quantitative analysis of the enhancement of the scattered field and the cross sections when the dielectric resonance occurs.
-To do so, we develop a new and systematic approach to derive the full Cartesian multipole expansion and apply it to analyze the scattering amplitude of the fields to the problem \eqref{eq:model}.
-We will also compute the corresponding extinction and scattering cross sections and analyze their blow-up rates.

-It is known \cite{colton2012inverse} that for any EM radiating field $E$, we can define its scattering amplitude $E_\infty$, which is an analytic tangential vector field on the unit sphere $S$, by the asymptotic behavior:
+In this section we consider the behavior of the scattering amplitude of the scattered wave $E^s$ in \eqref{eq:model2}.
+It is known that for any EM radiating field $E$, its scattering amplitude $E_\infty$, as an analytic tangential vector field on $\S$, can be defined by the following asymptotic expansion:

-We follow the framework established in Section \ref{sec:resoexit} and work under the condition \eqref{asp:tauexpd} for the contrast $\tau$.
-Without loss of generality, we suppose that the incident frequency $\ww$ is real and near $\ww_0$ (so that the operator $\AA(\d,\ww)$ is invertible since $\ww$ will not hit its singularities by Theorem \ref{thm:exitphydsr}).
-We also assume, for simplicity, that the particles $B$ have genus zero and $\ww_0$ has multiplicity one, with the corresponding normalized eigenfunction being denoted by $E_0$.